 Pupils in the Junior School follow the curriculum guidelines for Key Stage 2.
 In addition, they receive instruction in French and Spanish.
+They have an enrichment programme (SHINE) which covers a variety of activities and skills.
 Physical education in this department has a key role with pupils participating in a range of sports including soccer, rugby, badminton, basketball, tennis, swimming, rounders, netball, dance, swimming and hockey.
 There is an annual sports day, swimming gala and inter-house competitions for other sports.
-Teams represent the school in inter-school competitions and competitive fixtures and tournaments with local schools.
+Teams represent the school in inter-school competitions